Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Results

-In the NSB, deployment phases are clearly separated into distinct foundation construction and turbine installation stages, with a high vessel interaction during peak construction periods.
+In figures \ref{fig:ts_results_EU} and \ref{fig:ts_results_CN} we illustrate representative classified time series in spatial and temporal context.
+In the NSB, deployment phases are separated into distinct foundation construction and turbine installation stages, with a visible vessel interaction during peak construction periods.
 In contrast, examples from the Chinese EEZ show a less distinct separation between foundation and turbine deployment stages.
-The lag between foundation construction and turbine installation, commonly observed in NSB sites, is often absent, resulting in shorter overall construction durations per turbine.
+The lag between foundation construction and turbine installation, commonly observed in NSB sites, is often absent, resulting in relatively shorter overall construction durations per turbine.
 However, vessel interaction patterns remain consistent across regions, with higher event density during construction compared to operational phases.

 Using the classified time series, we derive regional deployment duration estimates by identifying the dates of first turbine foundation detection and first deployed turbine detection for each site and computing the elapsed time between these phases.
-The comparison of China, the European Union, and the United Kingdom shows significantly shorter deployment durations within the Chinese EEZ, see figure \ref{fig:fig15}, which supports the observed differences in the example time series.
-These results demonstrate how high density, temporal classification enables large-scale analysis of regional deployment patterns.
+The comparison of China, the European Union, and the United Kingdom shows significantly shorter median deployment durations within the Chinese EEZ (78 days) compared to the European Union (236 days) and the United Kingdom (258 days), see also Figure \ref{fig:deployment_duration}, which supports the observed differences in the example time series.
+These results demonstrate how the increased temporal resolution of the classified events enables large-scale analysis of regional deployment patterns.

 To illustrate the sensitivity of the classified time series to operational events at a local scale, we present the case study of maintenance events at Hywind Scotland.
-Figure \ref{fig:fig16} presents results for the Hywind Scotland floating wind farm.
+Figure \ref{fig:hywind} presents results for the Hywind Scotland floating wind farm.
 In 2024, all five turbines were temporarily towed back to Norway for maintenance.
 According to official reports from Global Maritime \citep{GlobalMaritime2024_HywindMaintenance}, maintenance began on 2024-05-17, with the first turbine towed back to Norway reaching the port on 2024-05-24.
 The first turbine returned on 2024-07-05, and the final turbine on 2024-09-22.